schultzm/havic/README.md

     TREE_ROOT:
     midpoint # sequence name to root iqtree on, or midpoint for midpoint root

-For visual representation only, the tree root is set to orientate the plot in `HAV_all_map.stack.trimmed.fa.rooted.treefile_1percent_divergence_valid_msa.pdf`.
+For visual representation only, the tree root is set to orientate the plot in `HAV_amplicon_map.stack.trimmed.fa.rooted.treefile_1percent_divergence_valid_msa.pdf`.
 The tree root does not affect cluster definitions.

 ##### Set the prefix of output filenames

     RUN_PREFIX:
-    HAV_all_
+    HAV_amplicon_

 To facilitate tracking of output files, the user is able to specify a custom prefix for output files.